 These parties are in the best position to coordinate among themselves to determine which entity should file an accidental release report under this rule for an accidental release.
-For the purpose of efficiency, multiple owner/operators may agree in advance or at the time of release to a single, consolidated report on behalf of one or more parties who are responsible for reporting an accidental release from a stationary source.
-Under the definition provided, the owner(s)/operator(s) decide for themselves how best to meet the requirements of the rule, as long as an accidental release report is submitted by one of the parties following an accidental release."
+For the purpose of efficiency, multiple owner/ operators may agree in advance or at the time of release to a single, consolidated report on behalf of one or more parties who are responsible for reporting an accidental release from a stationary source.
+Under the definition provided, the owner(s) and operator(s) decide for themselves how best to meet the requirements of the rule, as long as an accidental release report is submitted by one of the parties following an accidental release.

 One commenter suggested that the CSB should be clear that only one report is required.
 If the owner/operators cannot agree on who should file the consolidated report, all owner/operators are required to file individual reports.
-In response to this comment, the CSB has added a new subsection (d) to section 1604.3 to clarify reporting options when there are multiple owners/operators.28
+In response to this comment, the CSB has added a new paragraph (d) to § 1604.3 to clarify reporting options when there are multiple owner/operators.

-Accordingly, the final rule adds new subsection 1604.3(d), as follows, while moving the existing subsection (d) to (e):
+Accordingly, the final rule adds new § 1604.3(d), while moving the existing paragraph (d) to (e).